 An incredibly complex system like an organoid cannot be understood better by thinking of it in terms of a less complex system like a circuit board.
 Each neuron has the benefit of billions of years of evolution; environmental conditions can trigger DNA to produce a variety of proteins for all sorts of uses.
 Each cell has complex little organelles (that are descended from free-roaming protist creatures!) to handle the processing of all sorts of different signals from the outside.
 Each cell has receptors and little ion-gated pores that filter signals.

 But I’m not a bio snob.
 Computers are incredible tools in the hands of people.
-But can/should digital computers be tools inside the heads of people or can/should brain tissue be incorporated into digital computers?
+But should digital computers be tools inside the heads of people or can brain tissue be incorporated into digital computers?

 Brainoware: How it Works